kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 #### kubelet changes

 *Running Debug* will be implemented in the kubelet's generic runtime manager.
-When the CRI is not enabled, performing this operation will result in a not implemented error.
-State for pods is stored as labels in the container runtime, so we will add a new label to differentiate a *debug container* from containers that are part of the pod spec.
+Performing this operation with a legacy runtime will result in a not implemented error.
+State for pods is currently stored as labels in the container runtime, so we will add a new label to differentiate a *debug container* from containers that are part of the pod spec.

 The `debug` handler for the kublet will create and start a new container with an